Stroke & Vascular Disorders

 • Familial cases may occur as part of a syndrome. |

-The incidence of atrial myxomas found at autopsy is 0.03% (20).
-It is the most common primary tumor of the heart in adults but represents only 10% of the primary intracardiac tumors in children (55).
-Overall, myxomas represent 50% of all primary cardiac tumors (142).
-Approximately 7% of myxomas are familial history or part of a syndrome (91).
-Atrial myxomas can occur in all ages, but most often between the ages of 30 and 60 years (119; 125).
-There is a predilection for women, with reported ratios ranging from 2:1 to 5.6:1 (119).
+Myxomas represent 50% of all primary cardiac tumors (155).
+The incidence of atrial myxomas at autopsy is 0.03% (19).
+Although it is the most common cardiac primary tumor in adults, myxomas represent only 10% of the primary intracardiac tumors in children (58).
+Approximately 7% of myxomas are familial or part of a syndrome (100).
+Atrial myxomas occur at all ages and peak between 30 and 60 years of age (129; 137).
+There is a predilection for women, with reported ratios ranging from 2:1 to 5.6:1 (129).
 Sporadic cases tend to be older than 40 years of age, have single myxomas in the typical location, and lack the other features of a syndrome.

 • Screening plays an important role in early detection of atrial myxomas. | |